jiayi9/adhoc/README.md

-# adhoc
+# adhoc_V5.2
-Ad-Hoc analysis tool
+Ad-Hoc analysis tool (stable version - No custom boxplot)

 This is a general R Shiny application for ad-hoc analysis for seagate users.